 The Supervisory Board remuneration is also decreasing.
-This was driven by the changes in the composition of the Supervisory Board over the last two years and by the introduction of the Supervisory Board Remuneration System 2023.
+This was driven by the changes in the

+Supervisory Board Remuneration System 2023.

-Looking at the corporate development in the reporting period, revenues were EUR 192 million (compared to EUR 183 million in 2022).
-The increase of 5% is primarily the result of revenues from the indexation of rental contracts and from new leases.
+Looking at the corporate development in the reporting period, revenues were EUR 192 million indexation of rental contracts and from new leases.
 The FFO per share (before minorities) amounted to EUR 0.51 (prior year: EUR 0.62).
 The decline in FFO per share was due to increasing financing costs.